-The Computation module is implemented in Python and simulates our approach for effective participation described in Section 3.1, with a thread representing each node.
+The Computation module is implemented in Python and simulates our marketbased approach for effective participation described in Section 3.1, with a thread representing each node.
 These threads interface with the Interaction module as well as the Sound interfacing module.
 The Interaction module can function in two ways.
 If an artificial agent is to be part of the node, the thread in the Computation module representing this node is made to implement the functionality of the agent in terms of the manner in which this agent comes up with rhythmic patterns.
-If a human user is to be part of the nodes, iOS devices (specifically iPod Touch) are used for sensing human motion, and specifically for SoloJam, sensing the shaking of the device (using the built-in inertial sensors).
-The signals from shaking are sent as Open Sound Control (OSC) [14] messages to a thread in the Computation module associated with the device, which are then converted into rhythmic patterns within this thread.
-The bit strings representing rhythmic patterns are further sent as OSC messages to the Sound interfacing module, together with the utilities/bids (computed within the Computation module) of leader/bidder node rhythmic patterns at every bar.
+If a human user is to be part of the nodes, iOS devices (specifically iPod Touch) are used for sensing the shaking of the device (using the built-in inertial sensors).
+The signals from shaking are sent as Open Sound Control (OSC) [17] messages to a thread in the Computation module associated with the device, which are then converted into rhythmic patterns within this thread.
+The bit strings representing rhythmic patterns are further sent as OSC messages to the Sound interfacing module, together with the utilities/bids (computed within the Computation module) that the soloist/bidder nodes derive from their respective rhythmic patterns in every bar.